bahrus/be-persisting/README.md

-# be-persisting
+# be-persisting [TODO]

-be-persisting, be-persistent, be-obsessing overlap quite a bit.
+be-persisting, [be-persistent](https://github.com/bahrus/be-persistent), [be-obsessing](https://github.com/bahrus/be-obsessing) overlap quite a bit.
 They are all concerned with storing user data locally.

 The differences in a nutshell:

-be-persisting focuses on storing data in IndexedDB, and is configured primarily through "Hemingway notation".
-Complete English statements (including the name of the attribute).
+be-persisting (this package) focuses on storing data in IndexedDB, and is configured primarily through "Hemingway notation" -  complete English statements (including the name of the attribute).

 be-obsessing does the same, but focusing on session storage.